-\autoref{fig:compressionTeaser} demonstrates the aforementioned properties for different datasets and a given memory budget of roughly $3\%$ of the memory that is required by the original dataset with 1 byte per voxel.
+\autoref{fig:compressionTeaser} demonstrates the aforementioned properties for different datasets and a given memory budget of roughly $3\%$ to $0.4\%$ of the memory that is required by the original dataset.
 Given the internal format of the network weights, which is set to 16-bit half-precision floating-point values in the current examples, V-SRN automatically determines the internal network layout so that the memory budget is not exceeded.
-Compared to the initial datasets in (a), V-SRN in (c) with 18 layers (8 residual blocks) and 128 channels shows an accurate reconstruction at the given compression rate.
-Compared to low-pass filtered versions (b) of the original datasets that are resampled to a resolution that matches the memory budget, even fine structures are well preserved.
-However, the rendering times are between 41-55 seconds, and training times range from 39-44 minutes.
+Compared to the initial datasets in (a), V-SRN in (c) with 18 layers (8 residual blocks) and 128 channels shows high reconstruction fidelity at the given compression rate.
+Compared to low-pass filtered versions of the original datasets (b), which are resampled to a resolution that matches the memory budget, even fine structures are well preserved.
+However, the rendering times are between 41 seconds to multiple minutes, and training times range from 39 minutes to multiple hours.